MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

     The final page in the wizard allows you to enable the migration process and create a schedule for when the data migration should occur.
 These settings are also available within your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant on the **Cloud Migration Management** page.
 You have the option to schedule migrations daily or weekly.
 We recommend that you schedule your data migration for off-peak business hours.

 > [!NOTE]
-> Depending on the amount of data, your SQL configuration and your connection speed, a full migration could take several hours to complete.
+>The amount of time the migration will take to complete is dependent on the amount of data, your SQL configuration and your connection speed.
 Subsequent migrations will complete more quickly as only changed data is migrating.

 ## Adding a tenant to an existing runtime service, or updating companies